-At regional level, the Scottish Government has commissioned Regional Delivery Plans to be developed, taking a whole-system approach to the delivery of health and social care for each of three distinct regions (North, East and West).
+At regional level, the Scottish Government has commissioned Regional Delivery Plans to be developed, taking a whole-system approach to the delivery of health and social care for each of 3 distinct regions (North, East and West).
 This work aims to deliver the National Clinical Strategy (2015) and the Health and Social Care Delivery Plan (2016), ensuring better health, better care and better value.
-Inverclyde is part of the West of Scotland Region, which is covered by five NHS Boards (including NHS Greater Glasgow and Clyde), 16 local authorities and 15 health and social care partnerships as well as the Golden Jubilee Foundation.
+Inverclyde is part of the West of Scotland Region, which is covered by 5 NHS Boards (including NHS Greater Glasgow and Clyde), 16 Local Authorities and 15 Health and Social Care Partnerships as well as the Golden Jubilee Foundation.

-Moving Forward Together
+Moving Forward Together (MFT)

-Inverclyde HSCP has been a key partner in the development of Moving Forward Together (MFT).
-MFT is a programme of work that brings together the Greater Glasgow and Clyde NHS Board and Acute Hospitals Sector, as well as the six HSCPs that fall within the NHS Board catchment (Inverclyde; Glasgow City; Renfrewshire; East Renfrewshire; East Dunbartonshire and West Dunbartonshire).
-MFT will develop and deliver a transformational change programme, aligned to national and regional policies and strategies.
-This is our first venture as a whole system to develop the future strategy, essentially, health and social care services need to modernise to keep pace with the changes that are taking place in technology; innovations in supported self-care, and the integration of community health and social work services.
-MFT describes how NHSGGC will deliver across all health and social care services. with particular focus on the benefits of integration at local levels.
+Inverciyde HSCP has been a key partner in the development of Moving Forward Together.
+Moving Forward Together (MFT) is a programme of work that brings together the Greater Glasgow & Clyde NHS Board and Acute Hospitals Sector, as well as the 6 HSCPs that fall within the NHS Board catchment (Inverclyde; Glasgow City; Renfrewshire; East Renfrewshire; East Dunbartonshire and West Dunbartonshire).
+MFT will develop and deliver a transformational change programme, aligned to National and Regional policies and strategies.
+This is our first venture as a whole system to develop the future strategy, essentially, health and social care services need to modernise to keep pace with the changes that are taking place in technology; innovations in supported self-care, and the integration of Community Health and Social Work services.
+MFT describes how NHSGGC will deliver across all health and social care services, with particular focus on the benefits of integration at local levels.
 Good health is fostered by a range of supports, not just health services, and MFT recognises this.
 The MFT programme emphasises quality and the need to deliver safe, effective, person-centred and sustainable care to meet the current and future needs of our population.
 The programme reinforces the need to design support and care around specific needs of individuals and different segments of our population, not around existing organisations and services.
 There will be continuous engagement opportunities to involve communities in developing, leading and influencing strands of this work.
-Further information on MFT can be found on our website using the link in Appendix 3.
+Click here for further information on MFT.